denisaf0nin/IterateOverFiles/README.md

 # IterateOverFiles
-Iterate over folders and contained files to update them with a new column (CAGR calculation) File structure:
+Iterate over folders and contained files to update them with a new column (CAGR calculation).
+<br>File structure:

       root
       |